conveyal/scenario-editor/docs/edit-scenario/modifications.md

 .. _custom:
 ## Custom modifications

-The custom modification type provides direct access to the JSON formatting options for modifications.
-More documentation on this feature will be coming soon.
+The custom modification type allows us to try out new development features that are not yet generally supported. _You should not use this modification type without consulting with your support team; an improper configuration may produce errors during analysis._

 # Editing route geometry
 Two modification types make use of the map-based route geometry editing tool: [add trip pattern](#add-trip-pattern) and [reroute](#reroute).
 In either case, the goal is to define a new route alignment on the map, including any stops.
 For the _add trip pattern_ type, this is a freestanding route (or part of a route) while for _reroute_ it must connect at one or both ends to an existing service in your project's :term:`GTFS bundle`.